HaydnAdlong/Hubbard-Interaction-Optical-Lattices/README.md

 # Microscopic calculation of Hubbard parameters for quantum gas microscopes
-A package for the calculation of the Hubbard on-site interaction U for quantum gas microscopes, or more generally, cold atoms in optical lattices.
+A package for the calculation of the Hubbard on-site interaction U for cold atoms in optical lattices.
 This package is written in *Mathematica* and is currently applicable to quasi-1D and quasi-2D square optical lattices.

 ## How it works